godaddy-wordpress/wp-plugin-partners/README.md

 }
 ```

-Note that your `icon` should be a path relative to the manifest in this repo to a file contained in the `assets/images` directory.
+Note that your `icon` should be a relative path to a file contained inside the `assets/images` directory.

+All icon assets are served through a CDN that is cached indefinitely.
+So if you decide to change your icon in the future you must push a _new asset_ with a _new file name_.